-King Charles IV’s favourite architect and builder Peter Parler, originally built the present-day bridge.
-The initial idea was to build a functional construction for jousting tournaments, and for many years the only decoration on the bridge was a simple crucifix, but later the desire of the Catholics for ornamentation resulted in 30 statues being built (1600 to 1800 AD).
+King Charles IV’s favourite architect and builder, Peter Parler, originally built the present-day bridge.
+The initial idea was to build a functional construction for jousting tournaments, and for many years the only decoration on the bridge was a simple crucifix.
+Still, later the desire of the Catholics for ornamentation resulted in 30 statues being built (1600 to 1800 AD).

-Today most of the statues are copies, due to damage caused by various floods and catastrophes over the centuries.
-There are now 75 statues and perhaps the most interesting, and oldest, is that of John Nepomuk (no. 8 from the right as you cross towards the castle).
+Today most of the statues are copies due to damage caused by various floods and catastrophes over the centuries.
+There are now 75 statues, and perhaps the most interesting and oldest is that of John Nepomuk (no. 8 from the right as you cross towards the castle).
 The Bridge, which is 516 meters long, contains 16 pillars and 3 bridge towers.
-One of the towers, the Old Town Bridge Tower, is considered to be the most beautiful bridge tower in Europe due to its rich sculptural decoration.
+One of the towers, the Old Town Bridge Tower, is considered the most beautiful bridge tower in Europe due to its rich sculptural decoration.
 Thirty sculptures that decorate the bridge date mainly from the baroque period – from the 18th century.
-The most remarkable was one created by Matyas Braun and E. M. Brokoff.
+The most remarkable was one created by Matyas Braun and Maxmilian Brokoff.

-John Nepomuk was a priest in Prague under Wenceslas IV.
+He was a priest in Prague under Wenceslas IV.
 Unfortunately for John Nepomuk, Wenceslas was a suspicious man.
 One fateful day, the priest received the confession of the beautiful queen.
 However, Wenceslas was convinced she had told the priest about a suspected love affair, whereupon he demanded rather unsympathetically to know what the Queen had revealed.
-The priest, being of pious blood, did not break his commitment of confidentiality to the beauty in question and consequently was hauled over the bridge to drown in the Vltava.
-However, all was not lost for shortly a golden halo appeared over the spot in the Vltava where he disappeared as evidence of his martyrdom, and hence today there is a ring of golden stars over his head on the statue.
-A few meters in front of the actual statue, there is a small crucifix marking the spot where he was thrown from the bridge.
-Touch the crucifix and your wish will come true!
+Being of pious blood, the priest did not break his confidentiality commitment to the beauty in question and consequently was hauled over the bridge to drown in the Vltava.
+However, all was not lost, for shortly, a golden halo appeared over the spot in the Vltava where he disappeared as evidence of his martyrdom, and hence today, there is a ring of golden stars over his head on the statue.
+A few meters in front of the actual statue, a small crucifix marks the spot where he was thrown from the bridge.
+Touch the crucifix, and your wish will come true!

 Old Town Bridge Tower